tetrotibo/wogamifx/README.md

 WOGAMIFX.COM is a commercial website designed to showcase and sell two collections of paragliding sound effects for filmmakers, video game creators and audio professionals.

 Being a sound designer and a paragliding pilot, I've edited a few paragliding documentary movies and along the years, I felt the need to record pristine paragliding sound effects, location sound being rarely good enough to tell the story.
-That's how The Paragliding Sound Effects Libraries are born.
+That's how The Paragliding Sound Effects Libraries are born!

 Built using Shopify and customized with EComposer, it combines responsive design, optimized browsing, and streamlined checkout.